nasa/CompDam_DGD/readme.md

 ### Dynamic loading and cohesive elements
 For problems with dynamic loading, where it is critical to model accurately the dynamic structural response, some additional considerations are required.
-The use of cohesive elements introduces non-physical mass, since cohesive elements mass defined by their density with volume calculated from the constitutive thickess (not the modeled thickness).
+The use of cohesive elements introduces non-physical mass, since cohesive elements mass defined by their density with volume calculated from the constitutive thickness (not the modeled thickness).
 Therefore, zero-thickness cohesive interface layers can add substantial mass to laminate, which influences the structural response.
 This issue can be mitigated with two different strategies: finite-thickness cohesive elements or prescribed constitutive thickness.